 • Assessment: The IGCSE assessments include written exams and practical evaluations, ensuring a well-rounded approach to assessing student performance.

-Cambridge AS Levels
+British AS Levels

 Following IGCSE, many students progress to AS Levels, a qualification typically pursued by students aged 16 to 19.
 The AS Level serves as a stepping stone toward the full A Level qualification and is equivalent to South Africa’s Grade 12.